What are Security Issues with Blockchain?

 51% Attack- Probable Issue with Blockchain:

-51 percent attack refers to the attack by miners who own more than 50 percent of control over network’s mining or computing power–generally bitcoin, for which such attack is still hypothetical.
-Although, it is extremely difficult to own such huge portion of network, but theoretically, there is a possibility.
-If this does happens in future, where blockchain based applications will be ruling each industry, It will be a disaster and will effect a lot of people and businesses.
+51 per cent attack refers to the attack by miners who own more than 50 percent of control over network’s mining or computing power–generally bitcoin, for which such attack is still hypothetical.
+Although, it is extremely difficult to own such a huge portion of the network, theoretically, there is a possibility.
+If this does happen in future, where blockchain-based applications will be ruling each industry, It will be a disaster and will affect a lot of people and businesses.

-If some day some single company or entity does owns 50% of network then it will be able to do following:
+If someday some single company or entity does own 50% of the network then it will be able to do the following:

-- Attacker will have the authority to stop, exclude or even modify transactions, effecting all the future transaction.
+- The attacker will have the authority to stop, exclude or even modify transactions, effecting all the future transaction.